How to be smart with money in your 20s (so you can make work optional sooner)

 This can be difficult, especially if you’re used to spending freely.

 But if you want to be smart with your money, you need to be disciplined and make sure you’re sticking to your budget.
-There are a few different ways you can do this, such as setting up alerts or notifications on your phone or computer so you always know where you stand financially.
+You can do this in a few different ways, such as setting up alerts or notifications on your phone or computer so you always know where you stand financially.

 -Revising your budget

 Your budget is never set in stone, and it’s important to revise it periodically.
 As your income or expenses change, so should your budget.
-Don’t be afraid to make adjustments as needed to always stay on top of your finances.
+Don’t be afraid to adjust as needed to stay on top of your finances.

 -What to include in a budget